-- Section 3, Mission, outlines SBA’s mission to maintain and strengthen the Nation’s economy by enabling the establishment and vitality of small businesses and by assisting in the economic recovery of communities after disasters.
-This includes discussion of pre-disaster protection mitigation efforts, continuity of operations planning and small business readiness, and post-disaster response and recovery elements of continuity planning, disaster loan making, and long-term recovery steps encompassing more than the restoration of a community’s physical structures.
+- Section 3, Mission, outlines SBA’s mission to maintain and strengthen the nation’s economy by enabling the establishment and vitality of small businesses and by assisting in the economic recovery of communities after disasters.
+This includes discussion of pre-disaster protection and mitigation efforts, continuity of operations planning and small business readiness, and post-disaster response and recovery elements of continuity planning, disaster loan-making, and long-term recovery steps encompassing more than the restoration of a community’s physical structures.

 - Initial continuity actions and

 - Loss verification;

 - Closing and loan disbursement.